Making Sense of Genesis 1 – Creation and Contentions With Modern Science

 In Ancient Egypt, the Nile’s annual flooding deposited fertile silt that enabled crops to grow.
 This cycle of flooding and renewal was symbolised by the primordial hillock—the image of fertile soil emerging after the waters receded.
 Egyptian cosmology saw the appearance of dry land and the growth of food as a cosmic re-enactment of the original creation, where earth surfaced from the primordial waters.

-So, day three captures the awe of the ancient world concerning the process through which plants grow, produce seeds, and give rise to new generations of the same species.
-The cycle of vegetation, the principles of fertilisation, and the blessings of fecundity were all regarded as the wondrous provisions of food, indispensable for human survival.
+The ancient Hebrews likely understood day three in similar terms.
+The emergence of dry land and vegetation signalled a world becoming habitable.
+Day three captures the awe of the ancient world concerning the process through which plants grow, produce seeds, and give rise to new generations of the same species.

 Summarising Day One to Three